 Doctor Strange in the Multiverse of Madness takes place a year or so after the events of WandaVision and some vague amount of time (months, maybe?) after Spider-Man: No Way Home, the latter of which is the least of our issues.
 The movie wastes no time introducing our MCU newcomer, the star-spangled and fast-moving America Chavez (Xochitl Gomez), a young teen who can traverse the multiverse at the cost of only being able to open portals when she’s under duress.
 After warding off multiversal demons and a conniving alternative version of Doctor Strange (Benedict Cumberbatch) trying to steal her power, America is launched into the mainline MCU to ask our Doctor Strange for help.
-Unfortunately though, Doctor Strange can’t exactly help America, because the demons that are chasing her are enchanted by runes a.k.a witch magic.
-At the behest of his loyal companion and Sorcerer Supreme Wong (Benedict Wong), Doctor Strange goes to visit Wanda Maximoff (Elizabeth Olsen), who might be able to figure out which witch wants to steal America’s multiversal powers for themselves.
+Unfortunately, though, Doctor Strange can’t exactly help America because runes, a.k.a witch magic, enchant the demons that are chasing her.
+At the behest of his loyal companion and Sorcerer Supreme Wong (Benedict Wong), Doctor Strange visits Wanda Maximoff (Elizabeth Olsen), who might be able to figure out which witch wants to steal America’s multiversal powers for themselves.

 This is when all hex breaks loose.

-You see, Doctor Strange finds a relatively calm Wanda, minding her business and trimming apple blossom branches nearby her isolated lush, field house that we see her find at end of WandaVision.
-But boy do we find out in the span of a minute that things are neither chill nor is Wanda minding her own business.
+You see, Doctor Strange finds a relatively calm Wanda, minding her business and trimming apple blossom branches nearby the isolated lush field house that we see her find at the end of WandaVision.
+But boy, do we find out in the span of a minute that things are neither chill nor is Wanda minding her own business.
 In fact, she reveals to the unsuspecting Doctor Strange that she is the witch after America’s powers because an ancient book called the Darkhold told her she could be with her kids (the ones that she put to rest in WandaVision) again.
-The only issue is that the kids exist in every other universe, except the mainline, so she needs America’s powers in conjunction with the ancient text in order to be with them.
+The only issue is that the kids exist in every other universe except the mainline, so she needs America’s powers in conjunction with the ancient text to be with them.

 There had to be a better movie in there somewhere in which Wanda was not the main villain.
 Couldn’t it have been a continuation of the first Doctor Strange (directed by Scott Derrickson)?
 Something where Mordo (Chiwetel Ejiofor) is the multiversal threat because he wants to undo all the dark magic that the ancient one did prior, and then Doctor Strange and Wanda could have teamed up to take him down?
 By having them protecting America from the hands of Mordo and his henchmen, it provides a more natural segue for Wanda to then fall back into despair when she learns that the girl she’s protecting is also the key to getting her old life back.